 About Food Sovereignty Tours

-Food Sovereignty Tours is a project of Food First/Institute for Food & Development Policy in collaboration with Global Exchange Reality Tours.
+Food Sovereignty Tours is a project of Food First/Institute for Food & Development Policy.
 Our goal is to expose the realities of the global food system, educate participants about alternatives, and help you engage with the global movement for food sovereignty.
 Our program staff is composed entirely of food sovereignty scholars and activists–with extensive travel, teaching and organizing experience–committed to sharing their knowledge and analysis of food and development issues.

 First defined by Vía Campesina in 1996, Food Sovereignty is “People’s right to healthy and culturally appropriate food produced through ecologically sound and sustainable methods, and their right to define their own food and agriculture systems.”